mdsufz/MuDoGeR/Manual_MuDoGeR.md

 he output folder contains the results of the **5.c**, in .sam file format.

-## 5.d Construction of combined relative abundance table (not done, waiting for rene_meeting)
+## 5.d Construction of combined relative abundance table (no scripts)